 A required component of the self-direction option is the use of a fiscal/employer agent (F/EA) to perform the beneficiary’s employer-related financial management services (FMS).
 Beneficiaries must utilize support coordination services for the development of the plan of care (POC), budget planning, ongoing evaluation of supports and services, and for organizing the unique resources the beneficiary needs.

 Refer to the Fiscal/Employer Agent (F/EA) Manual for additional information.
+(See Appendix B for the link to this manual).

 Support coordination services are also required for the development of the POC, budget planning, ongoing evaluation of supports and services, and for organizing the various resources the beneficiary needs.
-(See Appendix B for information on accessing the Community Choices Waiver Self Direction Employer Handbook).
+(See Appendix B for the link to the Office of Aging and Adult Services (OAAS) CCW Self Direction Employer Handbook).